Leverage end-to-end visibility to achieve actionable insights that improve the performance of any network, app, device, and user.

 Agencies need to be able to gauge performance everywhere, at all times, across a complex web of legacy, mobile, cloud and shadow IT components.
 End-to-end network visibility is emerging as a key solution to resolve any network performance issues quickly and proactively, while simultaneously protecting the network and preserving data integrity.

-Our solutions give end-to-end visibility to real-time pain points and areas of underperformance — allowing you to quickly detect, diagnose and defeat problems before they impede your operations.
-By knowing where, when and why issues occur, you can proactively beat bottlenecks with faster time-to-remediation.
+Riverbed solutions provide end-to-end visibility into real-time pain points and areas of underperformance, allowing you to quickly detect, diagnose and defeat problems before they impede your operations.
+By knowing where, when and why issues occur, ensures that IT teams can proactively beat bottlenecks with faster time-to-remediation.

 The result?
-Increased cost savings, better user experience, improved efficiency, and successful mission delivery.
+Increased cost savings, improved user experience, greater efficiency, and successful mission delivery.

 - Application topology and visualization

 - IT operations analytics (ITOA)

 A large Civilian agency was trying to roll out a major, public-facing, application that was having difficulty running on the agency’s new hybrid network environment.
 New applications that are developed natively in the cloud are often placed in agencies’ production environments where, to perform properly, they must connect to legacy databases — sometimes many of them.

 The application in question required data validation across multiple databases located across a number of federal agencies.
 At times, the process for resolving these queries took far too long, resulting in a negative end-user experience and adversely impacting enrollment targets.

 Because of the application’s complexity, the IT team initially struggled to understand what was causing the latency problem.
 Was it caused by the external agencies’ infrastructure or somewhere else along the application deployment chain?

 The agency in this case, a long–time user of Riverbed’s application and network performance monitoring tools, was able to dig into its data and discover the problem within its application environment.